 Trickle is a great tool to manage Network resources.
 Sometimes, it just happens that some process consumes resources to an extent that it starts to bog down other applications.
 That is definitely not what we want.
 Its just that, we may want other process to have their fair share.
 In such a scenario, we may want to limit bandwidth to that specific process which may hamper other applications.
-If you want to know about how Monitor Bandwidth usage by Process then, follow the link.
+If you want to know about how to Monitor Bandwidth usage by Process.
 Here, we cover how to Limit Bandwidth with Trickle in Ubuntu.

 So, this is what we try to achieve with Trickle – limit upload and download speeds of an application.
 Besides, we can also set distinct download and upload speeds.
 But, there are couple of exceptions on which Trickle won’t work.
 Those exceptions are – setuid and statically linked executables.

 First we cover installation steps.
 Thereafter, the limiting bandwidth part.